 America’s First Valentine

-John Graves Simcoe also had a more personal link with the Townsend Family.
-Indeed, Raynham Hall is home to the first known Valentine in the United States, addressed to Sarah by Simcoe, and presented to her on February 14th, 1779.
+Raynham Hall is home to the first documented Valentine in the United States, addressed to the Townsends’ daughter Sarah by occupying officer John Graves Simcoe, and presented to her on February 14th, 1779.
 The Valentine alludes to the difficulty of loving an enemy.
 The poem reads:

 Fairest Maid, where all is fair, Beauty’s pride and Nature’s care;

 To you my heart I must resign, O choose me for your Valentine!

 Love, Mighty God!
 Thou know’st full well, where all thy Mother’s graces dwell,

 Where they inhabit and combine to fix thy power with spells divine;